LIAAD/Time-Matters/README.md

 ###### Context Vectors
 Each context vector `X` (that is, `W`<sub>l, j</sub>) and `Y` (that is, `d`<sub>j</sub>) consists of N terms with a DICE similarity greater than a given threshold (TH).
 For instance, to determine the context vector of a candidate date `d`<sub>j</sub>. only those keywords `(w`<sub>1</sub>`,w`<sub>2</sub>`,...,w`<sub>k</sub>`)` and candidate dates `(d`<sub>1</sub>`,d`<sub>2</sub>`,...,d`<sub>t</sub>`)` having a minimum `DICE similarity > TH` with `(.,d`<sub>j</sub>`)` are eligible for the N-size context vector.

-A representation of the context vectors is given in the following figure:<br>
+A representation of the context vectors is given in the following figure.
+Again for sake of understanding we consider d<sub>j</sub> to be "2010" and w<sub>l, j</sub> to be "haiti":<br>
 <p align="center">
   <img src="http://www.ccc.ipt.pt/~ricardo/images/VectorRepresentation2.jpg" width="250">
 </p>